-Announcing Our 2018 Olmsted Scholars
+Announcing Our 2018 LAF Olmsted Scholars

-Liz receives the $25,000 graduate prize and plans to leverage the award to continue her ongoing research about new forms of socio-ecological infrastructure for isolated populations threatened by climate change and extreme weather, specifically the U.S. territories of Puerto Rico and the U.S. Virgin Islands.
+Elizabeth Camuti, a master’s student at the University of Virginia, was selected as the graduate 2018 National Olmsted Scholar and recipient of the $25,000 prize.
+Liz plans to leverage the award to continue her ongoing research about new forms of socio-ecological infrastructure for isolated populations threatened by climate change and extreme weather, specifically the U.S. territories of Puerto Rico and the U.S. Virgin Islands.
 Her work advances a design methodology that couples advanced digital technologies with local knowledge.
 Liz will use the award to support travel, tools, and surveillance technologies to better understand how infrastructural improvements implemented in the wake of recent storms might interface with new forms of human occupation.
 Liz graduates with a Master of Landscape Architecture in May.

-Karina receives the $15,000 undergraduate prize and will use the award to design a physical plan for Puente Piedra, an emerging town 55 km away from Lima, Peru.
+Karina Ramos, an undergraduate at the University of Massachusetts, Amherst, is the undergraduate 2018 National Olmsted Scholar and recipient of the $15,000 prize.
+Karina will use the award to design a physical plan for Puente Piedra, an emerging town 55 km away from Lima, Peru.
 Inspired by David Gouverneur’s “informal armatures” approach, which provides a framework for the processes of informal urbanization, Karina will first conduct case study research in her hometown of Los Olivos, an adjacent district that evolved through the planned growth and development of an existing informal settlement.
 She plans to present her findings and recommendations to Peru’s federal housing and urban development agency.
 Karina graduates this spring with a Bachelor of Science in Landscape Architecture.

 2018 National Olmsted Scholar Finalists